Octavia Wealth Advisors LLC Invests $323,000 in Fidelity Total Bond ETF (NYSEARCA:FBND)

-Octavia Wealth Advisors LLC acquired a new position in Fidelity Total Bond ETF (NYSEARCA:FBND – Get Rating) in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor acquired 6,475 shares of the company’s stock, valued at approximately $323,000.
+Octavia Wealth Advisors LLC acquired a new stake in shares of Fidelity Total Bond ETF (NYSEARCA:FBND – Get Rating) in the first quarter, according to the company in its most recent disclosure with the SEC.
+The firm acquired 6,475 shares of the company’s stock, valued at approximately $323,000.

-Several other large investors also recently bought and sold shares of FBND.
-SRS Capital Advisors Inc. increased its stake in shares of Fidelity Total Bond ETF by 57.2% in the 4th quarter.
-SRS Capital Advisors Inc. now owns 1,262 shares of the company’s stock worth $67,000 after purchasing an additional 459 shares in the last quarter.
-Koshinski Asset Management Inc. bought a new position in Fidelity Total Bond ETF in the 1st quarter worth $95,000.
-BNP Paribas Arbitrage SA bought a new position in Fidelity Total Bond ETF in the 4th quarter worth $105,000.
-Rockefeller Capital Management L.P. boosted its holdings in Fidelity Total Bond ETF by 1,345.9% in the 4th quarter.
-Rockefeller Capital Management L.P. now owns 2,299 shares of the company’s stock worth $121,000 after buying an additional 2,140 shares during the period.
-Finally, Thrivent Financial for Lutherans bought a new position in Fidelity Total Bond ETF in the 3rd quarter worth $211,000.
+Other hedge funds also recently bought and sold shares of the company.
+Wealth Enhancement Advisory Services LLC bought a new position in Fidelity Total Bond ETF during the 1st quarter valued at approximately $32,658,000.
+Mayfair Advisory Group LLC increased its position in Fidelity Total Bond ETF by 2.4% during the 1st quarter.
+Mayfair Advisory Group LLC now owns 19,385 shares of the company’s stock valued at $963,000 after buying an additional 450 shares in the last quarter.
+Curtis Advisory Group LLC bought a new position in Fidelity Total Bond ETF during the 4th quarter valued at approximately $594,000.
+JRM Investment Counsel LLC increased its position in Fidelity Total Bond ETF by 54.2% during the 4th quarter.
+JRM Investment Counsel LLC now owns 7,502 shares of the company’s stock valued at $398,000 after buying an additional 2,638 shares in the last quarter.
+Finally, Financial Planners of Cleveland Inc. increased its position in Fidelity Total Bond ETF by 1,650.0% during the 1st quarter.
+Financial Planners of Cleveland Inc. now owns 201,990 shares of the company’s stock valued at $10,053,000 after buying an additional 190,448 shares in the last quarter.

 Further Reading